Medical and Life Sciences Translational Fund

 Projects proposed should broadly be in the scientific remit of MRC, BBSRC and/or Wellcome.
-Projects should aim to provide sufficient preliminary data to establish proof of concept, strategic merit in a translational context, or the viability of an approach, i.e. to provide confidence in the underlying concept, before seeking more substantial funding from other sources, such as MRC Developmental Pathway Funding Scheme (DPFS), BBSRC follow on fund or equivalent schemes from other funders, or from industry.
-An explicit outcome of the award of MLSTF is that projects should subsequently be strong candidates for external follow-on funding.
+Projects should aim to provide sufficient preliminary data to establish proof of concept, strategic merit in a translational context, or the viability of a translational approach (i.e. to provide confidence in the underlying concept, before seeking more substantial funding from other sources), such as MRC Developmental Pathway Funding Scheme (DPFS), BBSRC follow on fund or equivalent schemes from other funders, or from industry.
+An explicit outcome of the award of MLSTF is that projects should subsequently be strong candidates for external follow-on translational funding.

 Applications for interdisciplinary research are particularly welcome; it is anticipated that half of the funding available will be awarded to interdisciplinary projects.

 Any academic-industry collaboration supported should follow the principles and policies of a MRC Industry Collaboration Agreement (MICA).
 If your project involves collaboration with industry you will therefore need to agree heads of terms with any proposed industry partners before submitting your application.
 Please contact your local Research Services team who will be able to assist with this.